synclounge/docs.synclounge.tv/docs/faq.md

 - _Client X isn't working!_

-    If you use the Plex Desktop app, you may encounter issues.
+    SyncLounge tries to maintain support as many clients as possible.
+However, changes to implementation on Plex's or the client's side can cause them to no longer work properly.
+Here are some known issues and solutions, where possible:

+      - If the site is running using SSL (HTTPS), due to the way some of the Plex clients have been made they can only operate using HTTP.
+If the site allows for HTTP use, like the [hosted Synclounge does](http://app.synclounge.tv/) then try that to see if it will work.
+      - **Plex Desktop app**: You may encounter issues using this.
 Try the original [Plex Media Player application](https://forums.plex.tv/t/plex-media-player/120475/100) for Windows and MacOS.
 Scroll down to the newest to download.

-    If the site is running using SSL (HTTPS), due to the way some of the Plex clients have been made they can only operate using HTTP.
-If the site allows for HTTP use, like the [hosted Synclounge does](http://app.synclounge.tv/) then try that to see if it will work.

-    If you are using the new Plex Player, Plex changed the way it operates.
+      - **New Plex Player**: If you are using the new Plex Player, Plex changed the way it operates.
 Try changing back to the "old player" and see if it works.

-    SyncLounge tries to maintain support as many clients as possible.
-However, changes to implementation on Plex's or the client's side can cause them to no longer work properly.
+      - **Android based players**: These players can't remote start media properly.
+      - **AppleTV**: Make sure that it is open before trying to connect.
+      - **SmartTV**: Plex apps on SmartTVs don't work.

 - _Someone in my room is getting "the quota has been exceeded" error_